ICSI is used when fertilication has failed with IVF

-This method is employed when the spermatozoa are normal in concentration, motility and morphology.
-Approximately 1 million sperm cells (adjusted by their final concentration after wash) per egg are dispersed in a drop of insemination medium and incubated at 37 o C with 5-6% CO2, until the next day.
+In vitro fertilisation (IVF) is used when the sperm is normal in concentration, motility and morphology.
+Approximately 1 million sperm cells are mixed with one egg in a drop of insemination medium and incubated at 37 o C with 5-6% CO2, until the next day.
 The sperm cells are left to penetrate the outer membrane of the egg, on their own, to fertilize the egg.
 Fertilization is determined 17-19 hours after insemination.

 During ICSI, the embryologist manually selects the normal looking spermatozoa and injects each egg with a spermatozoon, using special equipment and micro tools.
 Fertilization is confirmed the following morning.

 At Pedieos IVF Center we believe that every patient has their own personal story with a unique background, so we strive at creating a personalized treatment plan for each of our patients.
 The first step on your fertility journey will be to book an appointment to discuss your unique situation and needs.
 Please bring along any past related medical reports so our doctor can review.
 During your consultation with our doctors, some initial routine examinations may be performed on site to evaluate your fertility status.

 If further diagnostics are necessary, such as Fallopian Tube Patency test, (Hysterosalpingography – HSG) or Genetic Testing for infertility, these will be performed during a second phase of testing.
 After an in-depth discussion you will be presented with a unique IVF or ICSI treatment plan that is customized for your situation.
 Should you require further information regarding either egg or sperm donation treatment, one of our clinical coordinators will guide you through the entire process.